The driver asked, “Where are we heading, Madam”?

 I reciprocated, “That’s why I want to visit this offbeat attraction.”

-My jaw literally dropped when I saw the Badi Lake from the top of Bahubali hills.
-The alluring aerial views of this offbeat attraction of Udaipur can transport you to some exotic location.
-With the crocodile hump look alike rising hills in the middle of the lake, the fading vistas of the Aravali range, and the Badi village around, the lake paints the most picturesque scenery on your mind.
-The lake can be best viewed from top of the hillock, which requires a small trek up hill.
+My jaw literally dropped when I saw Badi Lake from the top of Bahubali hills.
+The alluring aerial views of this offbeat attraction of Udaipur can transport you to some exotic locations.
+With the crocodile hump looking like rising hills in the middle of the lake, the fading vistas of the Aravali range, and the Badi village around, the lake paints the most picturesque scenery on your mind.
+The lake can be best viewed from the top of the hillock, which requires a small trek uphill.

 The best part of the location is that the terrain is covered with wild tall cactus trees.
-It gives you a feeling of the Arizona in USA loosely.
-This fresh water lake offers some splendid panoramas.
+It gives you a feeling of Arizona in the USA loosely.
+This freshwater lake offers some splendid panoramas.
 It is surely a visual delight for the eyes.
-Built by Maharana Raj Singh I (1652-1680) to eliminate the devastating effects of a famine, the lake was the source of water during the drought.
-He named the lake as Jiyan Sagar after his mother Jana Devi.
-This is one of the biggest fresh water lakes in India.
+Built by Maharana Raj Singh I (1652-1680) to eliminate the devastating effects of famine, the lake was the source of water during the drought.
+He named the lake Jiyan Sagar after his mother Jana Devi.
+This is one of the biggest freshwater lakes in India.